OnyxCosmium/Phalmasia_Database/README.md

 *You are going to need to download a compiler that can run python, as well as Git compatibility.* Clone the repository by copying the link given on the GitHub website (click the green 'Code' prompt on the repo in your browser).
 Create a new project using VCS and paste the link.
 This will allow you to clone the repo and access the code.
+Be sure to make a branch if you choose to make any edits to the code, so you do not affect other user's experience.

 If you are a returning viewer, simply pull the most recent versions from Git upon opening your existing project.
 This will update your code to the most updated version.